 A clear yellow rectal effluent (diluted urine) is the goal.
 The yellow color is from bile stain.

 No two persons are the same.
 Diseases, medications and differences in bodily functions affect bowel preparation.
-It takes different times for different individuals to achieve a clear yellow rectal effluent.
+Therefore, it takes different times for different individuals to achieve a clear yellow rectal effluent.

 - Solid stool: This may be the first poop you have after taking the bowel cleansing agent.